The Administration → Credentials area consists of three tabs:

 - Access keys - Consult and copy the API keys and API secrets used to set up the Devo In-House Relay and authorize your API requests.

-- X.509 certificates - Download the X.509 SSL/TLS certificates used to create secure channels between data sources and Devo.
+- X.509 certificates - Download the X.509 certificates used to authenticate the data sources that send events directly to the Devo Platform.

 The following video describes the security credentials and how to access them: